 We have undertaken significant cost savings initiatives and restructuring actions over the past several years primarily to realign and to lower our cost structure and improve capacity utilization.
 Since the Acquisition in 2011, we have recognized restructuring charges of \$53.2 million.
 Among the restructuring actions taken has been the closure or significant reduction in operations at facilities in Brazil, France, China, Australia and New Jersey.
 The operations from these facilities were consolidated into other CommScope facilities in the region or shifted to third party logistics providers.
 There have also been workforce reductions in Italy and at several North American facilities to align our capacity with current and expected levels of demand.
-These restructuring actions and other workforce reductions have been primarily in the Wireless and Broadband segments.
-Although we do not expect significant additional restructuring charges related to the actions initiated to date, we may undertake further restructuring actions in response to changes in our business and such actions could result in material restructuring charges.
+These restructuring actions and other workforce reductions initiated to date, we may undertake further restructuring actions in response to changes in our business and such actions could result in material restructuring charges.
+For example, we are currently considering initiating a series of actions that we expect could result in asset impairment charges of approximately \$10 million and restructuring charges of approximately \$20 million.
 We believe the cost savings initiatives and restructuring actions we have undertaken will improve our operating performance, primarily through reductions in cost of sales, and serve as an offset to rising costs.

 In connection with the Acquisition, we entered into senior secured credit facilities and issued \$1.5 billion of the 2019 Notes.
 In May 2013, we issued \$550 million of the 2020 Notes, the net proceeds of which were used to pay cash dividends to our common shareholders and distributions to certain option holders.
 We intend to use the net proceeds from this offering, plus cash on hand, to redeem a portion of the 2019 Notes.
 See "Use of Proceeds."
 We expect to recognize a charge related to the premium required to redeem the 2019 Notes as well as a charge related to the write-off of deferred financing fees.
 We will incur increased interest expense as a result of the issuance of the 2020 Notes.
-We expect interest expense to decrease as a result of a redemption of a portion of the 2019 Notes.
+We expect interest expense to decrease as a result of a redemption of the 2019 Notes.